 Tarrant County Property Division Lawyer

 One required component of every Texas divorce case is dividing all of your community property.
 This process can be complicated, so you want to have the guidance of an experienced property division lawyer from the start of your divorce case.
-If you are in Hurst or the surrounding areas, contact Hoppes Family Law for more information.
+If you are in Hurst or the surrounding areas, contact Hoppes Law Firm, PLLC for more information.

 Identifying Community Property and Separate Property